DeckThemes/DeckThemes-Docs/docs/CSSLoader/Install.md

 1. Download the latest .msi release from [Github](https://github.com/beebls/CSSLoader-Desktop/releases)
 2. Run the .msi file and follow the on-screen instructions
+3. Launch `CSSLoader Desktop`
-    - After launching `CSSLoader Desktop` for the first time, you are prompted to install the backend.
+    - If this is your first time running `CSSLoader Desktop`, you are prompted to install the backend.
+Please do so
+4. Restart Steam

 ### Uninstall Standalone
 1. Open task manager and kill `CssLoader-Standalone-Headless.exe`